slerman12/UnifiedML/README.md

 One can also optionally pass in custom architectures such as those defined in ```./Blocks/Architectures```.

-To train, for example Atari, with ViT:
+To train, for example Atari, with ViT as the Encoder:

 ```
 python Run.py recipes.Encoder.Eyes=Blocks.Architectures.ViT